 Info on Frame Straightening

-While the debate has been raging on for almost as long as vehicles have been on the road, the advent of airbags have introduced a new conundrum into the mix.
+While the debate has been raging on for almost as long as vehicles have been on the road, the advent of airbags has introduced a new conundrum into the mix.

 This is one of the reasons that when frame straightening is the chosen method of repair, it must be done in such a way as to restore a vehicle to pre-accident crushability.

 Incorrect frame straightening is dangerous and costly.
-If a structure is made too stiff by adding a reinforcement to the frame rail, deceleration (activation of the air-bag system) will increase, which can cause the air bags to deploy too soon.
-If the repair results in an over-heated part, deformed crush zones or improper welds, it could lead to a “soft” structure.
-This condition will cause the deceleration to be too slow, and the air bags may deploy too late.
+If a structure is made too stiff by adding reinforcement to the frame rail, deceleration (activation of the air-bag system) will increase, which can cause the airbags to deploy too soon.
+If the repair results in an over-heated part, deformed crush zones, or improper welds, it could lead to a “soft” structure.
+This condition will cause the deceleration to be too slow, and the airbags may deploy too late.
 Both circumstances can cause grave bodily injury to passengers.

-Tech-Cor states the following with respect to sectioning repair: straighten and align (pull and square) a unibody structure, cutting and removing only the damaged portion, and replacing that area with a new OEM part or a properly inspected salvage component of similar type and design at the manufacturer’s recommended seams.
-When it’s practical and cost effective, the first choice should be to replace damaged structural members at the manufacturer’s recommended seams.
+Tech-Cor states the following with respect to sectioning repair: straighten and align (pull and square) a unibody structure, cut and remove only the damaged portion, and replace that area with a new OEM part or a properly inspected salvage component of similar type and design at the manufacturer’s recommended seams.
+When it’s practical and cost-effective, the first choice should be to replace damaged structural members at the manufacturer’s recommended seams.
 Replacing structural members at the specified seams using new OEM parts creates a straightforward repair procedure.
-In some cases, replacing damaged components at factory seams disrupts many undamaged factory-applied welds, disturbs OEM-applied corrosion protection beyond the damaged area and requires replacing a larger assembly than the damage-affected area.
+In some cases, replacing damaged components at factory seams disrupts many undamaged factory-applied welds, disturbs OEM-applied corrosion protection beyond the damaged area, and requires replacing a larger assembly than the damage-affected area.
 Also, limited access to some factory seams may prevent the ability to remove the entire damaged component economically or without damaging adjacent components.
 Sometimes, it may be more practical to perform a sectioning procedure.